• Skip to primary navigation

 Beetroot Relish

 Beetroot is one of those vegetables, you either love it or you hate it.
 I suppose some people don't like the earthy flavour of beetroot, but I don't mind it.
-This beetroot relish really changes the flavour of the beetroot and lessens the earthiness, so if you're not a fan of beetroot, maybe this recipe will help change your mind.
+When paired with complimentary ingredients like goats cheese and a drizzle of balsamic glaze, beetroot can be really tasty.

 Jump to: